Does the idea of driving on hill roads excite you? Are you still not confident in the driving skills required?

 - You should also be able to hear the horns from other vehicles, so switch off that music and if the weather permits, open the window at least a little.

 - During night time, always lower/dip your headlight, letting the person from the other side see the road.

-- While going downhill, let the car roll in whatever gear seems to give you stable speed without too much of braking.
+- While going downhill, let the car roll in whatever gear seems to give you stable speed without depending on excessive braking.
 A rule of thumb is to use the same gear as you would while climbing on such a road.
-The engine braking relies on engine which can withstand tough working conditions, whereas brakes can heat up and fail.
-Never let the car move in neutral or with the engine switched off.
+Also remember that if you have to continuously brake for more than 15-20 seconds, then you need to shift to a lower gear.
+Never let the car move in neutral.

 - While climbing up, if you have to stop, use the handbrake when the vehicle has come to halt.
 It prevents the car from rolling back when you resume your climb.